wighawag/hardhat-deploy-ethers-old/README.md

 This plugins adds an `ethers` object to the Buidler Runtime Environment.

-This object has the same API than `ethers.js`, with some extra Buidler-specific functionality.
+This object has add some extra Buidler-specific functionality.
+But contrary to `@nomiclabas/buidler-ethers` it does not add ethers field that can already be accessed via the ethers library itself as import

 ### Provider object